twidi/django-adv-cache-tag/README.md

 ### Change the cache key

-The `CacheTag` class provides three class to create the cache key:
+The `CacheTag` class provides three classes to create the cache key:

 * `get_base_cache_key`, which returns a formatable string ("template.%(nodename)s.%(name)s.%(pk)s.%(hash)s" by default if `include_pk` is `True` or "template.%(nodename)s.%(name)s.%(hash)s" if `False`
 * `get_cache_key_args`, which returns the arguments to use in the previous string